AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 If there are multiple groups in the data view, the index and grouping field values together form a unique identifier for each data record.

 ### Index type
 The supported index type is `DateTime`, as noted in the documentation on creating [Data Views](xref:DataView).
+Date times should use ISO 8601 format and can be in either UTC or local time.
+Data retrieved using the [Data API](xref:DataViewsDataAPI) will be returned in UTC.

+Interval timespan values should be formatted using the standard timespan format, ie., d.hh:mm:ss.fffffff.

 ### Index range
 Three parameters control the range and granularity of data returned: